 - Include CTC messaging in written client communications.
 Send newsletters or emails to residents alerting them about the credit and how to get it.
 Include flyers or postcards in regular mailings.
-Use multilingual materials available in Arabic, Chinese, French, Spanish, and Vietnamese.
+Use multilingual materials available in Arabic, Chinese, Creole, French, Korean, Spanish, Tagalog, and Vietnamese.

 - Post CTC information on social media.
 Use this social media toolkit to share information about the credit on Facebook, Twitter, or Instagram.
-And use this multilingual social media toolkit to share content in Arabic, Chinese, French, Spanish, and Vietnamese.
+And use these multilingual social media posts to share content in Arabic, Chinese, Creole, French, Korean, Spanish, Tagalog, and Vietnamese.